LiBinNLP/DynGL/README.md

 ### Training

-To train a model of DyGLSDP, you need to specify some configurations in dygl-sdp.ini, and then use the following command line to start training:
+To train a model of DynGL-SDP, you need to specify some configurations in dygl-sdp.ini, and then use the following command line to start training:
 ```sh
 $ python -m supar.cmds.dygl_sdp.py
 train